 So, which are the most effective nootropics for improving your productivity?
 The same nootropics that are great for enhancing your focus are great for increasing productivity as well.

 Nootropics can directly influence your memory.
 Lots of people reported severe memory issues before taking nootropics.
-Even we had a lot of problems with short-term memory before we started supplementing nootropics.
+Even our team had a lot of problems with short-term memory before we started supplementing nootropics.
 Our experience with nootropics and its effects on our memory shows excellent results and confirms many scientific studies.

 Let us ask you this: Do you consider your memory to be great?
 Can you remember names, places, numbers?
 How about more advanced stuff?
 Well, there are some geniuses around us, but the truth is, the majority of people have an average memory.